 By defining other special methods, you can specify the behavior of operators on user-defined types.
-For example, if you define a method named add for the Time class, you can use the + operator on Time objects.
+For example, if you define an add method for the Time class, you can use the + operator on Time objects.

 Here is what the definition might look like: